UedaTakeyuki/koshinto-doc/docs/users-manual/binds/safekeeping.md

 You can set a string of up to 128 characters here for a safekeeping key.
 To receive this string in your application, call sansi's confirm () function with a pointer to the char type as the third argument.
 When the result of confirm () is ok_confirmed, the above string is returned to there.

-Following is a sample code of how to get safekeeped key:
+Following is a sample application of how to get safekeeped key with [sansi library](/docs/sansi/):

 ```c:
 main(){